🌟 Improve your sports field with a expert audit.

 • The average road length quantifies the degree of connectivity to get from one side of the network to the other.

-The BeCrop indexes are indicators used to assess the state of health of soils based on metagenomic data as described by Acedo et al. These indicators assess relevant traits related to soil health ranging from metabolic potential to biocontrol and hormone estimates.
+The BeCrop indexes are indicators used to assess the state of health of soils based on metagenomic data as described by Acedo et al. These indicators assess relevant features related to the soil health ranging from metabolic potential to biocontrol and hormone estimations.

 The underlying databases infer the adaptation to stress based on several mechanisms: abscisic acid (ABA), 1-aminocyclopropane-1-carboxylate (ACC) deaminase, exopolysaccharide (EPS) production, heavy metal solubilisation, salicylic acid, salt tolerance and siderophore production.